Leafwing-Studios/fop-rules/docs/character-options/powers/shaman-manifestations.md

 **Shaping:** Your _shaping_ manifestation creates the _living thorns_ ground effect.
 These tiles are difficult terrain.
 At the end of each turn, apply two stack of bleeding to each creature for each living thorns tile that they entered this turn.

 When you activate your _shaping_ manifestation, your thorns come to life, grabbing at those nearby.
-Choose a living thorns tile, then make a Prowess attack against a creature of your choice within a 2 tile range.
+Choose a living thorns tile, then make a special attack against Prowess against a creature of your choice within a 2 tile range.
 If you hit, pull them into the chosen tile and end the flying or aloft conditions on them.

 **Storm:** Your _storm_ manifestation also 3 + 1/2 Presence stacks of bleeding to creatures that it hits.